ziyadm/test-bot-repo/README.md

 TODO: have suriels spren explain how to do a mission at the start of every mission channel

+TODO: create a thread in the player's path channel for every mission they have done / are actively doing. update this thread whenever the status changes

 TODO: only allow commands to be run by the right set of users

 TODO: only allow commands to be run in channels that makes sense: